edx/commerce-coordinator/docs/decisions/0004-openedx-filters-for-close-communication.rst

 There is substantial cost to having multiple distinct but similar mechanisms in an ecosystem; conversely there are benefits to using a common foundation as long as basically serves the need, even if it may not fit as well as a bespoke solution.

-- Shared development and maintenence burdon
+- Shared development and maintenence burden
 - Skills and knowledge translation

 `Openedx-filters <https://github.com/openedx/openedx-filters>`__ is a mechanism being developed to make the edx-platform project more extensible, and specifically to allow configurable functionality that augments, filters, or transforms data at key points in various processes.
 It is expressly designed to compliment signals-driven extensions.